chriskreucher/chriskreucher.github.io/_pages/cv.md

 Education
 =========
-* Ph.D in Electrical Engineering (Systems), The University of Michigan, 2005
+* Ph.D in Electrical Engineering (Systems), The University of Michigan, 2005.
   Dissertation: An Information Theoretic Approach to Sensor Resource Allocation
   Advisor: [Professor Alfred O. Hero III](https://hero.engin.umich.edu/)
-* M.S. in Electrical Engineering, The University of Michigan, 1998
+* M.S. in Electrical Engineering, The University of Michigan, 1998.
+Thesis: [A Tool for Query and Analysis of MPEG Encoded Video](../papers/1998MastersThesis.pdf).
-* B.S. in Electrical Engineering, The University of Michigan, 1997
+* B.S. in Electrical Engineering, The University of Michigan, 1997.

 Work experience